almet/notmyidea/content/python/cornice-cors.rst

 pretty much sure that the servers will not implement CORS, so you'll need to write a proxy yourself, to provide this.

-Secondly, CORS, if misunderstood, can be unsecure, and cause some security problems.
-Because the rules apply when a client want to do a request to a server, you need to be extra careful about who you're authorizing.
+Secondly, if misunderstood, CORS can be insecure, and cause problems.
+Because the rules apply when a client wants to do a request to a server, you need to be extra careful about who you're authorizing.

-A CORS uncorrectly-secured server can be accessed by a client very easily, bypassing the network security.
-For instance, if a service runs on an intranet, only available from behind a VPN, and accepts every cross-origin call, then anyone service javascript files to the browser of an user with access to this service could make calls there, which is probably not what you want.
+An incorrectly secured CORS server can be accessed by a malicious client very easily, bypassing network security.
+For instance, if you host a server on an intranet that is only available from behind a VPN but accepts every cross-origin call.
+A bad guy can inject javascript into the browser of a user who has access to your protected server and make calls to your service, which is probably not what you want.

 How this is different from JSONP?